Some quick shots of bees on leaves and things. It’s just left over footage from a camera-focusing test I did earlier last summer.

 Forget about planting flowers to attract honey bees.
 If you want to see honey bees up close, take a leaky garden hose and let it leak over a hard surface like rocks or concrete, or a stinky surface like composted soil.
 The bees love it, especially in the spring.

 For a little more info, see my Honey Bees Fanning post.
-It also seems this isn’t the first time I’ve documented the bees collecting water: Macro Photos of Bees Drinking; Stinkin’ Dirt Never Tasted So Good; Why Honey Bees Drink Dirty Water; and Plastic Flavoured Water.
+It also seems this isn’t the first time I’ve documented the bees collecting water: Macro Photos of Bees Drinking; Stinkin’ Dirt Never Tasted So Good; Why Honey Bees Drink Dirty Water; Plastic Flavoured Water and, from Honey Bee Suite, Love That Dirty Water.

 P.S.: Notice how fearless my cat is around the bees.
 He knows how to keep his distance.